glampert/glampert.github.io/pages/projects.markdown

 <img defpath="{{ "/static/images/slides/vt-ios-s6.jpeg" | prepend: site.baseurl }}">
 </div></div>

-Project from my Game Development course in Brazil.
+Project from my Game Development degree.
 I implemented a "traditional" Virtual Texturing (VT) system on OpenGL-ES for the iOS/Apple platform.
 Virtual Texturing, or ["MegaTextures"](https://en.wikipedia.org/wiki/MegaTexture) as it was popularized by John Carmack when still working at idSoftware, is an advanced texture atlasing technique that implements a texture streaming setup analogous to Virtual Memory, thus allowing for very large texture data sets, in the tens of Gigabytes range.